PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

     Examples 2:

-        # Use it as a Python decorator.
+        # Use it as a python decorator.
         from paddleseg.cvlibs.manager import ComponentManager

         model_manager = ComponentManager()